Simplifying With the Wardrobe Capsule Concept

 1. How to reduce my “beloved” wardrobe?

-To create a wardrobe capsule that can really work for you, you should focus on who you are, what’s your lifestyle (because many times we shop for clothes to the lifestyle we wished we had), the clothing style you like and so forth.
+To create a wardrobe capsule that genuinely works for you, focus on who you are, your lifestyle (since many times we shop for clothes to achieve the lifestyle we wish we had), your preferred clothing style, and other factors that are important to you.

 Check these suggestions on what to consider before moving on:

 - What’s the current season?
-I love the idea of seasonal capsules, even more so if where you live will dramatically change with the seasons.
+I love the idea of seasonal capsules, especially when the seasons in your area are dramatic.

 - What’s your lifestyle?
-Do you work out of the house 5 days a week, your wardrobe will be very different than mine, as I work part-time as a professional organizer and am the main caregiver to our 3 boys.
+If you work out of the house 5 days a week, your wardrobe will be very different than mine, as I work part-time as a professional organizer and am the primary caregiver to our 3 boys.
 Pay close attention to your need to create a capsule you love.

 - What’s your personal style?
-Do you like cozy, comfy outfits (like me!) or you go for a more elegant one?
-Having a clear understanding of your personal style will make it quite easy to simplify your closet.
+Do you prefer cozy, comfy outfits (like me!) or opt for a more elegant one?
+Having a clear understanding of your style will make it relatively easy to simplify your closet.

 - What are your favorite brands?
-Observing your favorite brands will give you insight on your personal style and may help you simplify the process of building a “lean” wardrobe that is highly functional to you.
+Observing your favorite brands will give you insight into your style and may help you simplify the process of building a “lean” wardrobe that is highly functional for you.

 - What are you “go to pieces”?
-For example, my main go to pieces are leggings.
+For example, my primary go-to pieces are leggings.
 Except during the summer, you’ll find me on them!
 From long t-shirts, shirts, and sweaters, I’ll wear them with flats or boots, according to the weather.

 - What are your favorite colors?
 Do you love monochromatic pieces or can’t live without bright colors?
-Personally, I’ll keep a more monochromatic color scheme which helps me mix and match everything I have, allowing me to play with accessories if I want to.
+I’ll keep a more monochromatic color scheme, which helps me mix and match everything I have, allowing me to play with accessories if I want to.

-I created the board below to give you an example of a simple wardrobe that I’d wear from Fall through the Winter.
+I created the board below to give you an example of a simple wardrobe that I’d wear from Fall through winter.

 2. Select a number of pieces to build multiple outfits

-Determine a max number of pieces you’ll use to create your outfits.
+Determine the maximum number of pieces you’ll use to create your outfits.
 Take into consideration your “go to pieces” and those that will bring a happy punch on special occasions.
-For example, using my favorite black legging pants, I can build multiple outfits using a sleek white button down shirt, a light sweater or even a basic t-shirt paired with one of my vests.
+For example, using my favorite black leggings, I can create multiple outfits by pairing them with a sleek white button-down shirt, a light sweater, or even a basic t-shirt, all of which can be complemented with one of my vests.

 - Bottoms – shorts, skirts, pants, trousers, leggings